janik-j/dps-ai-challenge/README.md

 - `media/`: Plot visualisations of the data
 - `src/`: Source code for data processing, analysis and model training

+## Model
+This project uses an XGBoost regressor for predicting traffic accident data.
+The model is implemented using the XGBoost library and is configured with specific hyperparameters to optimize performance.
+Key features include:

+Booster type: Gradient Boosted Trees (gbtree)
+Number of estimators: 5000
+Maximum tree depth: 5
+Learning rate: 0.001

+The trained model is saved using joblib for easy loading and deployment.
+The model's checkpoint is stored in the api/checkpoints/ directory.

 ## Getting Started
 To get started with the dps-ai-challenge, follow these steps: